Based on a True Story (film): Reception

 It won the FIPRESCI Prize in 28th Stockholm Film Festival.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 48% based on 29 reviews, and an average rating of 5.41/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 50% based on 30 reviews, and an average rating of 5.60/10.
 On Metacritic, the film has a weighted average score of 43 out of 100, based on 8 critics, indicating "mixed or average reviews".

+Release

+Sony Pictures Classics acquired North American distribution rights to the film at the 67th Berlin International Film Festival in February 2017, prior to its premiere at the Cannes Film Festival in May.
+Sony Pictures Classics announced they would partner with RatPac Entertainment for the US theatrical release.
+However, after the MeToo movement gained global prominence that fall, Sony Pictures Classics was reported to have shelved the film, with no plans to release it in the United States.